- Our Businesses

 The Hitachi Construction Machinery Group established the Procurement Policy and Guidelines for Procurement Activities, which we are widely disclosing over the Internet to the rest of the world.

 In 2006, in addition to conventional items, we clearly stated our heavy emphasis on items such as legal compliance, environmental preservation, human rights and consciousness about the labor environment, and the sharing of social responsibility awareness with our business partners.
 In 2010, Hitachi, Ltd. revised its Guidelines on Procurement in 2010 in accordance with the United Nation’s Global Compact principles.
-In light of this, we also revised our basic policy and guidelines.
+Considering this, we also revised our basic policy and guidelines.